MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/static-web-app-with-api/configure-source-code-for-msal.md

     :::image type="content" source="../../../media/how-to-with-authentication-static-web-app-msal/msal-react-function-api-microsoft-graph-home-page-after-authentication.png" alt-text="A browser screenshot show the sample app home page with the sign in button, after a user has authenticated.":::

-1. select the **Profile** Menu item to access the Graph API from the React client.
+1. Select the **Profile** Menu item to access the Graph API from the React client.

     :::image type="content" source="../../../media/how-to-with-authentication-static-web-app-msal/msal-react-profile-microsoft-graph.png" alt-text="A browser screenshot show the Microsoft Graph profile information for the signed in user from the React client.":::